jieyinglan/jieyinglan.github.io/_posts/2024-08-01-applied-data-science-project.md

 **6. Overall Ethical Considerations**
 While in this project did not have direct involvement in handling of sensitive personal data, we need to consider AI ethics at every step, from data preparation to modeling / evaluation.
 The aim is to create a model that not only performs well whilst adhering to ethical standards at a global level.

+We also prioritized fairness and robustness in our model by carefully evaluating each feature to avoid biases and ensure that the model's predictions are reliable in real-world scenarios.

 ## Source Codes and Datasets
 Source code uploaded: https://github.com/jieyinglan/ITD214_Project.git